You're all set!

 Any agricultural land that does not meet the conditions specified for rural agricultural land.

-Sale of Agricultural Land Taxability
+How Is the Sale of Agricultural Land Taxable?

 In India, the taxability of the sale of agricultural land depends on the nature of the land and the purpose of holding it.
 Here's what you need to know: